 - Being up-to-date on TV shows and movies

-I began this descent into darkness around age 12, when I saw the horrible Dungeons and Dragons movie and decided to write a 94,000-word novel inspired by it.
-I worked late into the night, hiding under the covers so my parents wouldn’t know I was awake.
-Upon finishing the novel, I promptly wrote a 50,000-word sequel.
-Thus began my fat stack of trunked works, which continues to balloon to this day.
+I began this descent into darkness around age 12, when I saw the horrible Dungeons and Dragons movie and was inspired to write a 94,000-word novel.
+Upon finishing that book, I promptly wrote a 50,000-word sequel.
+Thus began my fat stack of trunked works, which continues to grow to this day.

-Publication with the Kaleidocast and attending the Odyssey Writing Workshop in 2018 have helped to bolster my skills and confidence; hope springs eternal that I may yet inflict book-length fiction upon the world.
+Publication with the Kaleidocast and attending the 2018 Odyssey Writing Workshop have helped to bolster my skills and confidence.
+Hope springs eternal that I may yet inflict book-length fiction upon the world.

 I live in New York City but am not from there.
 My folks live in Portland, Oregon, but I’m not from there, either–I grew up in the military and so have no real place of origin.
 I will say that I generally prefer the U.S. west coast over the east coast, rural over urban, and snakes over spiders.